ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ## Design the GraphQL endpoint

 Usually, a GraphQL endpoint is defined using a GraphQL schema.
-Some languages require the GraphQL schema to create a GraphQL service (schema-first approach) while others do not need the schema to create the service (code-first approach).
-Ballerina GraphQL package uses the latter.
-Therefore, you do not need the schema file to create your service, and instead, once you write the Ballerina service, the Ballerina GraphQL package will generate the schema.
+Some languages require the GraphQL schema to create a GraphQL service (schema-first approach), while others do not need the schema to create the service (code-first approach).
+The Ballerina GraphQL package uses the latter.
+Therefore, you do not need the schema file to create your service.
+Once you write the Ballerina service, the Ballerina GraphQL package will generate the schema.

-The GraphQL endpoint you will create in this guide will have two main operations, `Query` and `Mutation`.
-The `Query` type will be used to read the data in the data source, and the `Mutation` operation will be used to update the data in the data source.
+The GraphQL endpoint you will create in this guide will have two primary operations, `Query` and `Mutation`.
+The `Query` type will be used to read the data in the data source, and the `Mutation` operation will be utilized to update the data in the data source.

 ### The `Query` type
 The `Query` type has two fields.